Primal therapy: Criticism

-Primal therapy has not achieved broad acceptance in mainstream psychology.
+Primal therapy is not accepted in the field of psychology.
+It is regarded as one of the least credible forms of psychotherapy and has been classified in a 2006 APA Delphi poll as "discredited".
 It has been frequently criticized as lacking outcome studies to substantiate its effectiveness.
-It is regarded as one of the least creditable forms of psychotherapy and has been classified in a 2006 APA Delphi poll as "discredited".
 Some researchers have suggested that Janov's claim that adults can recall infantile experiences is refuted.

 In a 1982 paper published in the journal Zeitschrift für Psychosomatische Medizin und Psychoanalyse, Ehebald and Werthmann report that, following a review of the scientific literature, they found "no on-going reports of primal therapy's therapeutic results, no statistical studies and no follow-up studies."
 Concluding that primal therapy is not a valid therapeutic technique, they stated that most psychotherapists in the Federal Republic of Germany believe it to be questionable in theory and dangerous in practice.

-Alice Miller initially endorsed primal therapy.
-Later, however, she stated that primal therapy could be dangerous when conducted by inadequately trained therapists, that there was "too much faith" in cathartic discharge, and that the structure of the initial three-week intensive could provide opportunities for unscrupulous therapists.
+Alice Miller was a strong proponent of primal therapy.
+Later, however, she developed some misgivings and hesitations about it.
+She stated that primal therapy could be dangerous when conducted by inadequately trained therapists, that there was "too much faith" in cathartic discharge, and that the structure of the initial three-week intensive could provide opportunities for unscrupulous therapists.

 According to Stanislav Grof, many patients stayed in primal therapy for years with no substantial progress.
 According to Grof, the clinical state of some patients actually worsened.

 In 1996, authors Starker and Pankratz published in Psychological Reports a study of 300 randomly sampled psychologists.
 Participants were asked for their views about the soundness of methods of mental health treatment.
 Primal therapy was identified as one of the approaches "most in question as to soundness."

 Martin Gardner wrote a critical article called Primal Therapy: A Persistent New Age Therapy in the Skeptical Inquirer.
-Gardner claims there isn't even the “slightest evidence” that adults can recall memories of the first few years of life.
-Gardner also details a protest over the publication of Janov’s book The Biology of Love, which is referred to as “Bogus Psychiatry”.
+Gardner claims there is not even the "slightest evidence" that adults can recall memories of the first few years of life.
+Gardner also details a protest over the publication of Janov's book The Biology of Love, which is referred to as "Bogus Psychiatry".

-The National Council Against Health Fraud (NCAHF) Newsletter listed primal therapy, among other treatments, in the article "Dubious Mental Health".

-In response to criticism claiming that primal therapy is discredited and harmful, Janov said in 2016: "We have 50 years of published material to the contrary.
-We have several scientific articles in the journal Activitas Nervosa Superior, plus other journals.
-We do serious science and leave the nonsense to others".